micahyoung/pivedal/README.md

     $dfu-programmer_path at90usb162unor3 flash --debug 1 firmware/Arduino-keyboard.hex
     $dfu-programmer_path at90usb162unor3 reset
     ```
 6. Done!
-Unplug and plug back in to start sending "aaaaa"
+Unplug and plug back in to boot with the keyboard firmware and run your sketch.
 7. To reset your Arduino back to normal so you can edit the sketch:
   * Short the pins like in Step 5 to get back to DFU mode
   * Re-flash the default firmware